-Decolonizing expertise
+Decolonizing expertise in Ecology and Evolution

-In the TV show Better Call Saul, Saul Goodman, an untrustworthy lawyer, discovers a massive fraud case.
-He presents this case to a big lawyer company to get some help to put the case together.
+In the TV show “Better Call Saul”, Saul Goodman, an untrustworthy lawyer, discovers a massive fraud case.
+He presents this case to a big law company to get some help to put the case together.
 In exchange for bringing the case, the head of this big company offers Saul a fair amount of money, which is promptly accepted.
 However, Saul requires one nonnegotiable condition: a room in the company so that he can organically be part of the investigation.
 The company says no, and Saul refuses the money because recognizing his intellectual merit in the case was a priority.
 From TV shows to real life, and in a very different environment than lawyer companies, researchers in institutions from the Global South probably can see the parallels with the situation described before.
-In the academic environment, Global North institutions and researchers have traditionally led the research world for centuries, extending the frontiers of scientific knowledge.
+In the academic environment, Global North institutions and researchers have traditionally led the research world for centuries, extending the frontiers of scientific knowledge, even because of the old legacy of the European expansion and scientific revolutions that started in the 17th-18th centuries.

-Scientific research in the Global South is often seen as peripherical, and Southern researchers struggle to find recognition and intellectual approval from the North.12
+Scientific research in the Global South is often seen as peripherical, and Southern researchers struggle to find recognition and intellectual approval from the North.
+In the global division of scientific labor Global North is perceived as pushing the boundaries of scientific knowledge through general theories.
+On the other hand, Global South fills the role of empirically testing or proving through case studies the theories from the Global North 1.
+In summary, Global North sets the tone for what is worth studying, while Global South is the case provider for the first.
+This pattern is evident when we look at geographical markers (any spatial delimitation, but here were represented by country names) in the titles of studies for different regions of the world (Figure 1A) 2.

+Figure 1: Citation bias represented by the proportion of the number of times (black dots) articles of a given region were cited by different countries (A – United States of America and Canada; B – Latin America; C – Europe; D – East Asia).
+On the top right of each figure is the Pielou index, as the higher the value, the more biased the citations received by each region.
+Blue bars represent the mean value for each region.
+In E is the number of times country names appeared in the article titles produced by each region.
+For all figures, we used data from the top 1000 cited articles in high-ranked Ecology and Evolution journals for each world region.